CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 #### Coding efforts
 Implemented the Customer, Manager, UserList, Dish, DishList, UserList by collaborating with Naihe.
 Designed test cases and JavaDoc for classes mentioned above with Naihe.
-Designed and implemented the RestaurantSystem class with Naihe, including functionalities of user login/logout, cmd-line UI display, and user interactions.
+Designed and implemented the RestaurantSystem class with Naihe, including functionalities of user login/logout, cmd-line ui display, and user interactions.

 #### Future planning
 Upgrade the user login controller based on the demo project provided by instructors.